Source-robotics/PAROL-docs/docs/page3_2.md

 ## Quick start guide

-* attach the robot to table or workstation.
+* attach the robot to table or workstation..
 * Make sure you have driver board that has firmware on it!
 * Connect power supply and USB to your robot.
 * Test if you can move your robots joints freely.